DOCTORAL INPhINIT FELLOWSHIPS PROGRAMME – INCOMING_PhD Early-stage researchers

 In addition, Josep Carreras Institute organizes scientific seminars and other training to which the fellow might be able to attend.

-We welcome applications from candidates eager to study Stem cell biology, developmental leukemia and immunotherapy at Research Group of Dr. Pablo Menendez for the DOCTORAL to apply to the INPhINIT FELLOWSHIPS PROGRAMME.
+We welcome applications from candidates eager to study the Epigenetics and immune disease at Research Group of Dr. Esteban Ballestar for the DOCTORAL to apply to the INPhINIT FELLOWSHIPS PROGRAMME.

 Please also visit our group webpage: